-CONDITION: Given appropriate PPE, scenario information, FOG manual, a white board, flip chart, or blank paper, with drawing utensils.
+REFERENCE : NFPA 1006, 2021 edition, 6.1.3 CONDITION: Given appropriate PPE, scenario information, FOG manual, a white board, flip chart, or blank paper, with drawing utensils.
 Note: Scenario marking is typically placed on the structure using fluorescent orange marking paint - but this is not required for testing.
 The candidate needs to verbalize.
 SCENARIO: You have been assigned to conduct a search assessment of a residential collapsed structure based on a 911 call.
-Demonstrate how to draw a

-Search Assessment Marking from the details given.

-- Identify appropriate PPE - Sketch appropriate Search Assessment Markings - o Identify the location, date, and time team left the structure. - o Identify the location of the team identifier - Identify and mark the location of information regarding the number of alive and dead victims - o Identify the location where personal hazards are listed - Report findings to command - Complete skill in allotted time etc.), and/or other specialized equipment (AHJ), SOGs/SOPs, PPE, 3-4 member team: properly secure, package, and move a victim 10 feet without causing further injuries.
+Demonstrate how to draw a Search Assessment Marking from the details given.
+COMPETENCE: Identify appropriate PPE Sketch appropriate Search Assessment Markings Identify the location, date, and time team left the structure.
+Identify the location of the team identifier Identify and mark the location of information regarding the number of alive and dead victims Identify the location where personal hazards are listed Report findings to command Complete skill in allotted time TIME: 5 minutes